RandomNoun7/RandomNoun7.github.io/_posts/2015-07-29-get-browser-history.markdown

 ---
 Recently [@ImADataGuy](https://twitter.com/ImADataGuy) posed an interesting question on Twitter.
 Is there an easy way to use Powershell to get the Internet Explorer browsing history for all users on a computer?

-If you've worked long enough in IT you know that this is pretty common request by managers for a variety of reasons.
+If you've worked long enough in IT you know that this is a pretty common request by managers for a variety of reasons.
 But posing it in this way is the start to a pretty deep rabbit hole if you aren't careful.

 It's one thing to target a single user on a single machine.
 But how can I make it easy to harvest the browser history for all users for a collection of machines?